thearchitector/just-jobs/README.md

     ...
 ```

+### Sign your job serializations with `blake2b`.

+By default, using just-jobs `Settings` means all serialized jobs are prefixed with a signature which is then parsed and validated before job execution.
+This helps ensure that any jobs you serialize do not get tampered with while enqueued and waiting for execution.
+The default (and very insecure) secret used for signing is `thisisasecret`.
+In any production or public-facing deployment, you _should_ change this value to something private and secure.
+It can be changed via the `JOB_SERIALIZATION_SECRET` environment variable.

 ### Enqueue your job.

 just-jobs doesn't change the way in which you enqueue your jobs.
 Just use `await pool.enqueue_job(...)`.
+Using just-jobs, you also don't have to worry as much about the type of arguments you supply; all Python objects supported by the [dill](http://dill.rtfd.io/) serialization library will work just fine.

 ```python
 await pool.enqueue_job('complex_math', 2, 1, 3)